Safety is the name of the game for Access Hire New South Wales and Sydney Metro Northwest

 Wednesday 19 October 2016 @ 09:59

 Sydney Metro Northwest (formerly known as North West Rail Link) is the first stage of Sydney Metro and is Australia’s biggest public transport project.
-Sydney Metro Northwest will cost $8.3 billion1 and will deliver reliable, high capacity, public transport to Sydney’s North West for the first time.
+Sydney Metro Northwest will cost $8.3 billion and will deliver reliable, high capacity, public transport to Sydney’s North West for the first time.
 It is planned to be open to commuters by the end of 2019.
 In 2014, the New South Wales Government awarded Northwest Rapid Transit (NRT) consortium the operations contract to deliver the project.

 Employment and safety

 The project’s construction phase will involve thousands of construction workers.
-The tunnelling phase alone is expected to support around 900 jobs2.
-With so many workers involved, issues of safety on the 16 worksites3 of the North West Rail Link are paramount, and it’s for this reason, NRT designated the week starting 25 July 2016 as Sydney Metro Northwest Safety Week, which elevated work platform (EWP) supplier, Access Hire New South Wales, and Genie was delighted to support.
+The tunnelling phase alone is expected to support around 900 jobs.
+With so many workers involved, issues of safety on the 16 worksites of the North West Rail Link are paramount, and it’s for this reason, NRT designated the week starting 25 July 2016 as Sydney Metro Northwest Safety Week, which elevated work platform (EWP) supplier, Access Hire New South Wales, and Genie was delighted to support.

 “Safety is the number one priority for our customers and for our business,” said James Howell, Sydney General Manager of Access Hire New South Wales (AHNSW), which is a major EWP supplier to many of the operators involved with NRT.
 “We put our machines up in the air, working at height.
 This is the highest risk operation on any worksite in Australia so we take safety very seriously, and this is why we were keen volunteers at the NRT Safety Week.”